hraban/opus/README.md

 The licensing terms for the Go bindings are found in the LICENSE file.
 The authors and copyright holders are listed in the AUTHORS file.

+The copyright notice uses range notation to indicate all years in between are subject to copyright, as well.
+This statement is necessary, apparently.
+For all those nefarious actors ready to abuse a copyright notice with incorrect notation, but thwarted by a mention in the README.
+Pfew!